 Paul has extensive experience in supported accommodation services for young people and adults with complex needs.

-He has worked for BHT for 14 years, most recently as the Phase One Operational Manager.
+He has worked for BHT for 14 years, most recently as a Senior Manager for Support Services.
 Paul is committed to the continuous improvement of services for complex needs clients and the use of psychologically informed practice to support behavioural change.